Meme1079/PsychWiki/PsychWiki_Source/Value Setting & Getting Functions.md

 Examples:
 - Getting each frame in miliseconds: `getPropertyFromClass('flixel.FlxG', 'elapsed')`
 - Getting pixelated stage: `getPropertyFromClass('PlayState', 'isPixelStage')`
-- Get's the current state of ghost tapping: `getPropertyFromClass('ClientPrefs', 'ghostTapping')`
+- Gets the current state of ghost tapping: `getPropertyFromClass('ClientPrefs', 'ghostTapping')`

 ### getPropertyFromGroup(obj:String, index:Int, variable:Dynamic)
-Get's a variable from an array/group member on PlayState.
+Gets the current variable from an array/group member on the PlayState current value.

 - `obj` - The note group name to be set.
 - `index` - The Member ID of the note.